herbertgoto/docdbmonitor/README.md

 Lambda uses documentDB credentials and password is encrypted using KMS.
 The documentDB user needs to have access to the default test database and to run the serverStatus command.

 # How to install
-1. Clone the docdbmonitor folder to your local machine.
-You can modify the code within "lambda_function.py" if required.
-2. Create a zip file containing folder files.
-Name it "lambda_function.zip"
+1. Create a python virtualenv and move files in app folder to it.
+Install dependencies and zip it.
+Name it "lambda_function.zip".
+Python runtime used is 3.7.4.
-3. Upload that zip file to an AWS S3 bucket.
+2. Upload that zip file to an AWS S3 bucket.
-4. Run the CloudFormation template "documentdb_monitor.yaml".
+3. Run the CloudFormation template "documentdb_monitor.yaml".
     1. You will need to fill in the parameter for S3 bucket name.
     2. You will need to fill in the parameter for S3 key that you stored the zip as.
     3. You will need to fill in the parameter for the subnets where the lambda will run.